CubeEngine/AntiGuest/README.md

 **How does this work?**

 AntiGuest uses permissions to determine whether a player is allowed to do a specific action.
+So you should (not necessarily needed, but recommended) install a permission manager like bPermissions or GroupManager along with AntiGuest.
 Usually you only want to prevent your guests from doing things like breaking and placing blocks (griefing), so should ***not*** give your guests group the permission to do so.
 However your accepted players should by able to do these actions.